48 Easy Drawing Ideas

 An Underwater City with Mermaids

-Imagine buildings made of coral and seashells, their shapes inspired by marine life
+Imagine buildings made of coral and seashells, their shapes inspired by marine life.

 Draw shimmering schools of fish, gently swaying seaweed, and even a playful mermaid or two with flowing hair.